Table of contents

 The issues can be considered done in many levels, and some levels can be automated, and avoid extra effort for repetitive tasks, like validate a code beforehand, or use end to end testing, and a robot can do basic tests before you move into manual testing.
 These process is part of extreme programming and agile development, used by many companies.
 Contributing with Gitpay is helping you to work with newest technologies and development workflow.
 You will be able to maintain projects, in a sustainable, and be part of projects maintained by a development community.

-What I need to know?
+What do I need to know?

 Delivery tasks for projects with agile development